edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

    > **Note**: This step is only required if you have Onvif cameras.
 Currently, this example app is limited to supporting
    > only 1 username/password combination for all Onvif cameras.

-   > **Note:** Please follow the instructions for the [Edgex Onvif Camera device service][device-onvif-camera] in order to connect your Onvif cameras to EdgeX.
+   > **Note:** Please follow the instructions for the [Edgex Onvif Camera device service][device-onvif-manage] in order to connect your Onvif cameras to EdgeX.

    Option 1: Modify the [res/configuration.toml](res/configuration.toml) file